Chamber Music Ensembles

-The Chamber Music Ensemble offers instrumentalists the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
-Taught by Judith Eissenberg, MUS 116: Inside the Piece, from the Player’s Perspective, offers instrumentalists the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
+The Chamber Music Ensembles offer instrumentalists the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
+Taught by Judith Eissenberg, MUS 116—Chamber Music: from Page to Stage, offers musicians the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
 Interpretation emerges as each piece’s unique structure is uncovered, and historical context, technique and style are explored and discussed.

 Individual practice and ensemble rehearsal in preparation for coaching sessions are required.
 Course work includes written assignments, listening and selected reading all aimed at getting "inside the piece."
 Class assignments include "You are the Critic," an opportunity to listen critically to multiple renditions of a work, and apply acquired skills and knowledge to choose the most convincing performance.
 Each ensemble gives informal "talk-n-play" demos of the piece being prepared for the final performance.
 Other coaches include members of the Lydian String Quartet and pianist Evan Hirsch.
-Performance opportunities include the Wednesday Noon Concert Series in the library, and the final recital in the Slosberg Music Center.
+Performance opportunities include the Wednesday Noon Concert Series at the Mandel Center for the Humanities, and the final recital in the Slosberg Music Center.
 This course may include graduates and undergraduates and may be taken for credit, or xc-credit.

-Taught by Judith Eissenberg, MUS 116: Inside the Piece, from the Player's Perspective, offers instrumentalists the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
+Taught by Judith Eissenberg, MUS 116—Chamber Music: from Page to Stage, offers instrumentalists the opportunity to apply theoretical knowledge to practical music making in an intimate and informal master class setting.
 Interpretation emerges as each piece's unique structure is uncovered, and historical context, technique, and style are explored and discussed.
 Individual practice and ensemble rehearsal in preparation for coaching sessions are required.
 Course work includes written assignments, listening, and selected reading all aimed at getting "inside the piece.
 Other coaches include members of the Lydian String Quartet, and pianist Evan Hirsch.
-Performance opportunities include the Wednesday Noon Concert Series at the Library, and the final recital in Slosberg Recital Hall.
+Performance opportunities include the Wednesday Noon Concert Series at the Mandel Center for the Humanities, and the final recital in Slosberg Recital Hall.
 This course may include graduates and undergraduates and may be taken for credit, or xc-credit.
 Listening, syllabus, class expectations, readings, journal entry assignments, etc. on line.

 MUS 116 Class Expectations